theHdd4/TrinityFastAPIDjangoReact/README.md

   docker-compose build frontend
   ```

-  The root domain (`quantmatrixai.com`) only serves the static frontend via
+  The frontend is exposed at `https://trinity.quanmatrixai.com` through
+  Cloudflare Tunnel while the APIs live on the `admin` subdomain.
+If `/api/`
-  Nginx.
-If `/api/` paths are not proxied to Django, the frontend automatically
+  paths are not proxied to Django, the frontend automatically uses
-  uses `https://admin.quantmatrixai.com` for API calls.
+  `https://admin.quantmatrixai.com` for API calls.
 Set
   `VITE_BACKEND_ORIGIN` to override this behavior or when hosting the APIs on a
   completely different domain.